 Here’s something else that falls in the “useful, but not required” category.
 In baseball, you often see catchers become managers.
 It’s a position with a lot of leadership requirements as well as one which includes a broad perspective on the game.
 To my mind, setter is similar in volleyball.
 Because the setter is at the heart of most of what’s going on for a team, they inherently develop an understanding for tactics and strategy, plus have considerable work as leaders.
 Again, this doesn’t mean that non-setters can’t coach, or couldn’t be good coaches, just as not every manager in baseball used to be a catcher.
 It’s just that being a setter gives one a leg up in many ways.

-This is where coaches can really get separated.
+This is where coaches can really separate themsevles.
 If you want to be a great coach you need to be a good communicator.
 Technical knowledge is pretty easy to gain.
 Read a few books.
 Attend some clinics and seminars.
 Watch a bunch of matches.
 The key is being able to communicate that to your players.
 Doesn’t matter how much you know if you can’t pass that on effectively.
 Think about the example of a professor who is a true expert in their field but can’t teach their way out of a paper bag.
 You don’t want to be that type of coach.

 Put players first

-At its core, coaching is an exercise in service to another.
+At its core, coaching is an exercise in service to others.
 We are guiding and teaching and motivating others, but it’s those others that actually do all the real work.
-As such, we must be prepared to put the welfare of those we coach ahead of our own.
+As such, we must be prepared to put the welfare of those we coach ahead of our own (though not to the point of harming ourselves).
 This isn’t to say there isn’t any ego in coaching.
 It takes some just to believe that you can do the job.
 Rather, it’s a question of whether you’re coaching for you or for those on the team.